 The right to join with fellow citizens in protest or peaceful assembly is critical to a functioning democracy.
-But it is also unfortunately true that governments and police can violate this right – through the use of mass arrests, illegal use of force, criminalization of protest, and other means intended to thwart free public expression.
+But it is also unfortunately true that governments and police have violated this right— by using mass arrests, illegal force, the criminalization of protest, and other means intended to thwart the right to free public expression, assembly, and association.

-Standing up for your right to protest can be challenging, especially when demonstrations are met with violence.
+You still have a constitutionally protected right to protest, peacefully assemble, and petition the government with your grievances.
+Exercising these rights can be challenging, especially when demonstrations and other forms of expression are met with violent opposition.
 But knowing your rights is the most powerful weapon you have against police abuse.
-Read on to learn what you need to know before heading out to exercise your constitutionally protected right to protest.
+Read on to learn what you need to know before heading out to exercise your constitutionally protected rights to protest and peacefully assemble.

 Can my free speech be restricted because of what I say—even if it is controversial?

-No. The First Amendment prohibits restrictions based on the content of speech.
-However, this does not mean that the Constitution completely protects all types of free speech activity in every circumstance.
-Police and government officials are allowed to place certain nondiscriminatory and narrowly drawn "time, place and manner" restrictions on the exercise of First Amendment rights.
-Any such restrictions must apply to all speech regardless of its point of view.
+No. The First Amendment generally prohibits restrictions based on the content of speech.
+However, this does not mean that the Constitution completely protects all types of speech in every circumstance.
+For example, threatening someone with violence is not protected.
+Additionally, government officials are allowed to place certain reasonable, nondiscriminatory, and narrowly drawn "time, place, and manner" restrictions on the exercise of First Amendment rights.
+This means police and other government officials can reasonably restrict where, when, and how certain speech is expressed, for example, requiring a permit for a parade that requires blocking traffic or street closures.
+But any such restrictions must apply to all speech regardless of its content or speaker.

 Where can I engage in free speech activity?